sjhdeppe/Astro-461-Python-Cookbook/README.md

 ## Usage

-You should see a number of iPython(Jupyter) notebooks in this new directory, in addition to a subdirectory called `Sampledata`.
-The notebooks make use of the FITS files located within `Sampledata`, which were taking using instruments you'll be using later in this class!
+You should see a number of iPython(Jupyter) notebooks in this new directory, in addition to a subdirectory called `Sampledata/`.
+The notebooks make use of the FITS files located within `Sampledata/`, which were taken using instruments you'll be using later in this class!